-You will be required to attend the Wrap-Up Celebration Event at the end of the year to share about your project.
+You will be invited to attend the Wrap-Up Celebration Event to share about your project.
 Community celebrations happen at the end of the grant cycle to showcase the projects funded, and provide opportunities for Project Leaders, participants and NSG members to connect and celebrate the year.
 We will keep you posted on when and where this will take place.